NikitosKey/NikitosKey/README.md

 ### 🎓 About Me

-I'm a student at **Saint-Petersburg State University**, passionate about low-level programming, system administration, and building cool projects.
+I'm a student at **Saint-Petersburg State University**, passionate about low-level programming, system administration, ardruino, and building cool projects.

 ---